FPT approximations for Capacitated Sum of Radii and Diameters: Overview of Techniques

 \textit{Finding good dense ball in \fpt\ time. } Suppose $D'_i$ does not intersect $C_i$, then we can temporarily delete $D'_i = \ball(y_i, r_i + 2r_j)$ since this ball does not contain any point of $C_i$ (see~\Cref{fig:sfig21}, where $C_i=C_5$ and $C_j = C_8$).
 Furthermore, we end up deleting at least one cluster (specifically, $C_j$), so this process of temporarily deleting balls can repeat at most $k$ times before $C_i$ intersects the extended ball $D'_i$ (see~\Cref{algo:good dense ball}).
 Once we have a good dense ball $D_i = \ball(y_i, r_i)$ for $C_i$, consider the extended ball $D'_i := \ball(y_i, r_i + 2r_j)$, where $r_j$ is the radius of the anchor $C_j$ for $D_i$.
 There are two cases:

-\textit{Case $1$: Hop through the anchors. } Suppose we are lucky, and it turns out that $r_j \le r_i$.
+\textit{Case $1$: Hop through the anchors. } Suppose we are lucky, and it turns out that $r_j \le r_i$ (\Cref{algo:settlecluster: type1} of ~\Cref{algo:settle cluster}).
 Then, $y_i$ can serve all the points of $C_i$ within radius $3r_i + 2r_j \le 5r_i$.
 See~\Cref{fig:sfig22}, where $C_j = C_3$.
-We now mark $C_i$ as processed.
+We now mark $C_i$ as processed (color black).
 Note that, in this case, we do not delete any points.

 \textit{Case $2$: Otherwise ``Exchange". } Suppose we are not lucky, and it turns out that $r_j > r_i$ (see~\cref{fig:sfig23} where $r_i=r_5 > r_8=r_j$).
-In this case, our basic approach is to open the cluster $C_i$ at $D_i$, and thus relieving the clusters intersecting $D_i$ from their responsibility for these points.
+In this case, our basic approach is to open the cluster $C_i$ at $D_i$, and thus relieving the clusters intersecting $D_i$ from their responsibility for these points (see~\Cref{algo:exchange cluster}).
 In exchange, these clusters will become responsible for $C_i$ points.
-The crux is that as the anchor $C_j$ has the minimal radius among the clusters intersecting $D_i$, each such cluster $C_q$ has radius larger than $r_i$.
+The crux of the argument is that as the anchor $C_j$ has the minimal radius among the clusters intersecting $D_i$, each such cluster $C_q$ has radius larger than $r_i$.
 Thus from $C_q$'s perspective, the points of $C_i$ are ``nearby''.
 Hence $C_q$ can accept responsibility for a number of $C_i$ points proportional to the number of $C_q$ points taken (and thus everybody is taken care of).